EXJUSTICE/Udacity_AI/Reinforcement_Learning/Continuous_Control/README.md

 An agent was trained using DDPG Learning to solve this task, which it accomplished (beating the mean score of 30 over 100 episodes) after 78 episodes.
 Trained with GPU-enabled in the Udacity workspace, although any GPU-enabled instance should work.

 # Project Details

-In the simulator, there are two types of bananas, yellow ones and blue ones.
-If the agent catches a yellow one, they get positive reward (+1).
-If they catch a blue one, they get negative reward (-1).
-Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 Students need to implement DeepRL agent using Python and Pytorch.

 The simulation contains a 20 agents that concurrently operate in an environment